Mesa Police Department

 at Mesa Police Department

-A Police Dispatcher Trainee learns to perform the full scope of duties of a Mesa Police Dispatcher through a structured on-the-job training program tailored to each individual's experience, or lack of, in the areas of answering 911 calls, and dispatching police services.
+A Police Dispatcher - Lateral performs most of the duties of a Police Dispatcher based on previous dispatching experience.
+An incumbent in this class learns to perform the full scope of duties of a Mesa Police Dispatcher through a structured on-the-job training program tailored to each individual's experience, or lack of, in the areas of answering 911 calls and dispatching police services.
 Incumbents are trained according to Mesa Police Department policies and operating procedures.
 Duties include: receiving calls from the public; evaluating the calls for proper action; and initiating Police response by obtaining information required for dispatching field units.
 An employee in this class learns to dispatch messages and calls by voice and computer to Police units and to maintain radio contact with mobile units.
 This class performs related duties as required.

 This is a civilian trainee class that works in the Police Communications Center.
 Training is provided by a Police Dispatcher on special assignment or a Police Communications Shift Supervisor.
-Typically, intense training is provided for up to nine months for Police Dispatcher Trainees; however, additional training to reach full performance may be required.
-As training progresses, employees are expected to demonstrate extensive communication skills and to exercise good judgement under pressure.
-Employees in this class may progress by noncompetitive promotion to the classification of Police Dispatcher after successful completion of training and satisfactory performance.
-A Police Dispatcher Trainee may be assigned to a day, swing, or graveyard shift on a regular, rotational basis that includes nights, weekends, and holidays.
+Typically, intense training is provided for 18 weeks; however, additional training to reach full performance may be required.
+As training progresses, employees are expected to demonstrate extensive communication skills, and to exercise good judgement under pressure.
+An employee in this class must progress by noncompetitive promotion within a specified time frame to the classification of Police Dispatcher after successful completion of training and satisfactory performance.
+A Police Dispatcher - Lateral may be assigned to either a day, swing, or graveyard shift on a regular, rotational basis that includes nights, weekends, and holidays.
 This class is FLSA nonexempt.